top of page

 Cancel KXL

 Great Plains Action Society is determined to bring in an Indigenous-led regenerative economy based on compassion and humanity, but we need to fight for it.
 The white, land-owning, heteropatriarchy is not ready to give up their place as the elite in this world and they are holding viciously to their oil and natural resource riches--all that came from the violent colonization of Indigenous lands all over the planet.
-And, it is up to Indigenous Peoples to lead the way and overcome detrimental colonial-colonialist projects such as the KXL pipeline that threatens the Missouri River--Iowa's border to the east.
+And, it is up to Indigenous Peoples to lead the way and overcome detrimental colonial-colonialist projects such as the KXL pipeline that threatened the Missouri River--Iowa's border to the east.

-We believe in abolishing border imperialism and the fact the KXL is being constructed in Nebraska and not Iowa is not stopping us from fighting its construction.
+We believe in abolishing border imperialism and the fact the KXL is being constructed in Nebraska and not Iowa did not stop us from fighting its construction.
 The Missouri River provides water to millions of people to its east and west and it is Iowa's eastern border.
 If the KXL bursts, it will affect all who depend on it, regardless of an imperial imposed border--the spill will affect all directions and the Indigenous lands that Great Plains is protecting and where we are from--The Great Plains.

 #NoKXL #NoMMIW #Justice4Ashlea